microsoft/codetour/README.md

 By default, when you record a tour, it is written to the currently open workspace.
 This makes it easy to check-in the tour and share it with the rest of the team.
 However, there may be times where you want to record a tour for yourself, or a tour to help explain a one-off to someone, and in those situations, you might not want to check the tour into the repo.

-So support this, after you finish recording a tour, you can right-click it in the `CodeTour` tree and select `Export Tour...`.
+To support this scenario, when you start recording a new tour, you can click the `Save tour as...` button in the upper-right side of the dialog that asks for the title of the tour.
+This wll allow you to select the file that the new tour will be written to, so that it isn't persisted to the workspace.
+Furthermore, you can record a tour as usual, and then when done, you can right-click it in the `CodeTour` tree and select `Export Tour...`.
 This will allow you to save the tour to a new location, and then you can delete the tour file from your repo.
-Furthermore, when you export a tour, the tour file itself will embed the contents of all files needed by the tour, which ensures that someone can play it back, regardless if the have the respective code available locally.
+When you export a tour, the tour file itself will embed the contents of all files needed by the tour, which ensures that someone can play it back, regardless if the have the respective code available locally.
 This enables a powerful form of collaboration.

 <img width="700px" src="https://user-images.githubusercontent.com/116461/77705325-9682be00-6f7c-11ea-9532-6975b19b8fcb.gif" />